maciejrakowski/EveBountyCounter/README.md

 ## API Integration

-> [!NOTE]
-> I strongly suggest configuring API keys when no characters are killing NPC as the console output is not frozen during that process
-> It will be fixed soon

 There is possibility to send bounties directly to Eve Journal.
 API key is required.
 It can be create on https://evejournal.com/my-account/personal-access-tokens.
 Then in EveBountyCounter, press C and follow the steps.